 Fortunately, the Fair Credit Reporting Act (FCRA) entitles consumers to free annual copies of these “specialty” reports.
-You can order them directly from the companies that compile them and find contact information for each one on WalletHub’s Credit Reporting Agency Overview.
+You can order them directly from the companies that compile them, and you can find contact information for each one in WalletHub’s Credit Reporting Agency Overview.

 Ask the Experts: The Best Credit Reports in Life Are Free

 Fortunately, it’s pretty easy to get a free credit report these days.
 But we could all stand to make some improvements in terms of how often we check and what we do with the information.
 So WalletHub convened a panel of personal finance experts for some tips and insights.
 Below, you can see who they are, what we asked them and how they recommend getting more from your free credit reports.